 Grow your business

-If you are a self-employed professional, you can use this windfall money to grow your business.
-You can invest in some tech upgradation or a marketing campaign.
+If you are a self-employed professional, you can use this tax refund to grow your business.
+You can invest in some tech upgrade or a marketing campaign.
 In case you are toying with the idea of starting something of our own, you can use the tax refund as the seed money.

 Health is Wealth

 While you might have wanted to donate to a charity/ relief fund for long, your monthly budgets may not have made it happen.
-Your tax refund can be your savior in this noble cause.
-Not only will it bring a smile to someone else’s face (and yours) it may also help you get tax deductions as per Section 80G.
+Your refund from income tax department can be your saviour in this noble cause.
+Not only will it bring a smile to someone else’s face (and yours) it may also help you get income tax deductions as per Section 80G.

 Last but not the least, do not forget to treat yourself.
 Remember the saying, all work and no play makes Jack a dull boy.
-So, do spend a portion of your IT refund in pampering yourself.
+So, spend a portion of your tax refund in pampering yourself.
 Reward yourself and have some fun.